nimadorostkar/nimadorostkar/README.md

 ### Hi everyone! 👋

 I’m Nima, Self-taught BackEnd developer with over 6+ years of experience in design, development, testing and project management.
 Active in entrepreneurship and startup development.
-Motivated to learn continuously and improve skills with high sense of responsibility.
-BackEnd Developer at miranco and FrodoTech
+Django BackEnd Developer at Miranco and FrodoTech.
 <br>

 <h3> Communication </h3>